 For Alternative A, there would be no effects.
-For Alternative B (both viaduct options), the project requirements for surveys, testing, data collection, and monitoring would minimize some potential adverse effects, but they would not avoid all effects on this archaeological site.
-The effect would remain adverse under Section 106 for Alternative B.
+For Alternative B (Viaduct to I-880), the project requirements for surveys, testing, data collection, and monitoring would minimize some potential adverse effects, but they would not avoid all effects on this archaeological site.
+The effect would remain adverse under Section 106.
+For Alternative B (Viaduct to Scott Boulevard), the effect would also remain adverse.